Compiler/compiler.github.io/landing.md

 		</header>
 		<p>When I was a freshman in highschool, I started to fail my photography class for not having a camera.
 As sad as that is, my guidance conselor saw this and called me in to
 		move me to the only other available class: Intro to Visual Basic.
 I started a few weeks late at this point and had no idea that coding even existed.
 Suffice to say I started doing poorly in that class as well.
-Because of this, I decided to stay after school to get some help and that's when my teacher showed me how I am could create things with lines of code and I was instantly hooked. </p>
+Because of this, I decided to stay after school to get some help and that's when my teacher showed me how I am could create things with lines of code and I was instantly hooked.
+I stayed after school everyday for 4-6 hours practicing because I had no computer at home.
+This persisted for years(the programming, I built a computer out of old parts,) and hasn't slow down much at all and I am excited to see where it will take me.</p>
 	</div>
 </section>